tinacms/tina-graphql-gateway/packages/client/readme.md

 ### GraphQL Typescript type generation

-With the "@forestryio/cli" package, you can generate typescript types based on your schema.
-Your schema will be defined within your site in the **.forestry** folder
+With the `@forestryio/cli` package, you can generate typescript types based on your schema.
+Your schema will be defined within your site in the `.forestry` folder

 ### Prerequisites